 Kendall represents a wide range of public and private employers in all aspects of labor and employment matters.
 On a daily basis, Kendall works with and advises clients on a variety of employment and education issues.
 Kendall also regularly advises Governing Boards on a multitude of legal issues, including the Ralph M. Brown Act, conflicts of interest, and policy.

 Kendall is an experienced litigator and has successfully defended her clients against lawsuits in both state and federal court, including discrimination, harassment, wrongful termination, and other employment based cases.
 Kendall has obtained defense verdicts and won summary judgment motions in numerous lawsuits involving discrimination, harassment, and the wage and hour claims.
-Kendall was successful in summarily adjudicating a federal collective action FLSA overtime that included hundreds of employees and has successfully defended a class action trial where the class sought millions of dollars in alleged unpaid minimum wage and PAGA penalties.
+Kendall was successful in summarily adjudicating a federal collective action seeking FLSA overtime that included hundreds of employees and has successfully defended a class action trial where the class sought millions of dollars in alleged unpaid minimum wage and PAGA penalties.

 Kendall also regularly advises and represents law enforcement and fire agencies on employee discipline, internal affairs investigations, disability, the Peace Officers Procedural Bill of Rights Act and the Firefighters Procedural Bill of Rights Act.